MarinHanser/MarinHanser/README.md

-- 👋 Hi, I’m @MarinHanser
+- Ayo ik ben Marin
-- 👀 I’m interested in Programming, Games, Reading
+- mijn interesses zijn Programming, Games, Reading
-- 🌱 I’m currently learning C#
+- Ik leer nu C#, PHP, en meer
+- balls
 <!---
 MarinHanser/MarinHanser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.